EdRands/laravel-elixir-rename/readme.md

 ## Bugs and Contributions

+**_I am no longer actively using, nor maintaining this project.
+If there are issues, please make a pull requst if you have a solution._**

 If you find a bug, please [post an issue on GitHub](https://github.com/EdRands/laravel-elixir-rename/issues) describing the problem.
 Or better yet, make a pull request with the solution.